uikit/uikit-site/docs/pages/icon.md

 ## Icon Link

-To use an icon inside an anchor and reset the default link styling, add the `.uk-icon-link` class.
+To reset the default link styling to a more muted color when using an icon inside an anchor, add the `.uk-icon-link` class.

 ```html
 <a href="" class="uk-icon-link" uk-icon="icon: heart"></a>